 How much will I earn in engineering?

-Start a career in engineering as a higher apprenticeship or graduate and you should have enough to live on – and a good salary a few years down the line.
+Start a career in engineering as an apprentice or graduate and you should have enough to live on – and a good salary a few years down the line.

-A typical starting salary for an engineering higher apprenticeship is £15,000.
-A handful of opportunities offer around £16,000 to £17,250.
+A typical starting salary for an engineering higher apprenticeship is between £12,000 and £15,000.
+A handful of opportunities offer around £16,000 to £18,000.
+The starting salary for an engineering degree apprenticeship is usually a bit higher at between £15,000 and £20,000.
 Obviously you’ll feel better off if you can find work close to home and live with your parents.
 If you need to leave home, rent will take up a significant proportion of your take-home pay to start with and you’ll probably have to line up an inexpensive houseshare.

-However, many employers give higher apprentices an annual pay rise if they perform to the expected levels at work and in their studies.
-For example at Jaguar Land Rover you’ll get around a 10% increase each year if you meet these conditions.
+However, many employers give apprentices an annual pay rise if they perform to the expected levels at work and in their studies.

 Starting salaries for graduate engineers

-Starting salaries for graduate engineers are much more varied than for higher apprenticeships.
+Starting salaries for graduate engineers are much more varied than for higher and degree apprenticeships.
 Typically graduates earn around £18,000 to £35,000 in their first engineering job.
-However, to get to this point they are likely to have had to borrow most or all of the money they needed to pay for their university tuition and living costs.

-It’s a bit pointless to compare salaries for engineering graduates and higher apprentices directly.
-If you start a higher apprenticeship at age 18, you’ll have three or four years of experience and pay rises under your belt by the time graduates of the same age as you start to join the company.
-Graduates will also have student loan repayments that are deducted directly from their salaries (if they earn over £21,000).
+It’s a bit pointless to compare salaries for engineering graduates and apprentices directly.
+If you start a higher or degree apprenticeship at age 18, you’ll have three or four years of experience and pay rises under your belt by the time graduates of the same age as you start to join the company.
+Graduates will also have student loan repayments that are deducted directly from their salaries (if they earn over £25,725).

-Looking again at Jaguar Land Rover, the starting salary for higher apprentices is £17,255 and the starting salary for graduates is £29,000.
+Looking again at Jaguar Land Rover, the starting salary for degree apprentices is £20,000 and the starting salary for graduates is £29,000.
 The graduate scheme is open to those with a bachelors degree (which typically lasts three years in England and Wales and four years in Scotland) or a masters degree (which typically lasts four years in England and Wales and five years in Scotland).
-However, the company’s six-year higher apprenticeship involves completing a bachelors degree in engineering part time while working.
-Rob Gill, future talent recruitment manager at Jaguar Land Rover, comments: ‘Higher apprentices should be on around £33,000 at the end of six years.
+However, the company’s six-year degree apprenticeship involves completing a bachelors degree part time while working.
+Rob Gill, recruitment delivery team manager at Jaguar Land Rover, comments: ‘Degree apprentices should be on around £33,000 at the end of six years.
 This should be similar to what a graduate who is two years into the graduate scheme is on, so there is parity between the two.’

 Will my earnings later in my career be affected by whether I join as a higher apprentice or as a graduate?